RanakOFour/RanakOFour/README.md

-Currently studying Games Software Engineering at Uni
+Currently studying Games Software Engineering at University

 Experienced with CPP, C#, Lua and Python